System Integration Design Document

 2.1 System Description

 The Inventory Tracking System is a Raspberry Pi 3-based solution designed to track up to 20 tools in a storeroom.
-It primarily uses the RF Ideas RDR-7081AKU USB RFID reader to scan tags via USB HID, with the RP2040 and RFID-RC522 as a redundancy mechanism.
-The RP2040 processes RFID scans, updates a 16x2 I2C LCD with scan results and Tkinter GUI messages, and verifies data with the Raspberry Pi 3.
-The Raspberry Pi 3 manages the Tkinter GUI, logs transactions to a CSV file, and confirms transactions with the RP2040, ensuring mutual validation.
-The system ensures reliability through a dual-RFID setup and dual-display capability.
+It primarily uses the RF Ideas RDR-7081AKU USB RFID reader to scan tags via USB HID, with the RP2040 and RFID-RC522 as a manual redundancy mechanism.
+The RP2040 processes RFID scans when triggered and updates a 16x2 I2C LCD with scan results and Tkinter GUI messages.
+The Raspberry Pi 3 manages the Tkinter GUI, logs transactions to a CSV file, and verifies scanned data internally.
+The system ensures reliability through dual-RFID capability and dual-display output.

 2.2 System Architecture